The following is a broad strategic approach - click here for the .pdf version

 a) the involvement of regulations relating to product composition, food safety, animal health, animal feed, milking parlours, the transportation of milk, processing plants and storage;

-- National Regulator for Compulsory Specifications (NRCS) and the application of the relevant regulations in terms of the Trade Metrology Act, 1973 (Act 77 of 1973).
+- National Regulator for Compulsory Specifications (NRCS) and the application of the relevant regulations in terms of the Legal Metrology Act, 2014 (Act 9 of 2014).

 - Monitoring of milk and other dairy products;

 - Communication with industry and other stakeholders;

 - Support service to the dairy industry and other stakeholders.